aaronrucker990/vpn-config-and-observ/README.md

 	  a.
 Sign In to your VPN and choose a server in another country (such as Japan)

 	  b.
 Browse to https://whatismyipaddress.com/  and take note of your IP Address (Your IP Address is now different)
+7. Try browsing over to Disney, Google or what ever browser you choose to see if there is a difference in the sites.
+You may see a change in realtion to your location because of the VPN Server you chose.
+For example when I browsed over to Disney the lanuguage was in Japanese due to the server.

 Section 3

 Cleaning up your Virtual Environment

-7. Delete the Virtual Machine along with the Resource Group that was created.
+8. Delete the Virtual Machine along with the Resource Group that was created.
-8. Please ensure that you delete all of your resources.
+9. Please ensure that you delete all of your resources.

 <h1>Observing Visual Configurations</h1>